-Location1 This catalog contains descriptions of the current programs, course offerings, educational plans, requirements, administrative policies, tuition, and fees of South Hills School of Business & Technology.
-History1 In order to meet the changing needs of the business community and the student body, South Hills School of Facilities & Equipment2 Business & Technology reserves the right to make changes in the tuition, courses, faculty or schedules at any time.
-Mission2 South Hills School is licensed by the Pennsylvania Department of Education, State Board of Private Licensed Schools.
-The school is accredited by The Philosophy2 Accrediting Council for Independent Colleges and Schools to award diplomas, associate in specialized business, and associate in specialized technology degrees.
-Advising 3 South Hills School of Business & Technology also reserves the right to require a student to withdraw, for cause, at any time.
-Career Services 3 Notice of Nondiscrimination Application3 South Hills School of Business & Technology is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, religion, Enrollment5 color, age, gender, sexual orientation, national origin, disability, marital status, creed, genetic information, status as a veteran of war, or any other protected status, in employment, in admissions, and in educational Financial Aid6 programs and activities.
-Prohibited sex discrimination includes sexual harassment (unwelcome sexual conduct of various types).
-Tuition & Fees/Refund Policy10 South Hills' nondiscrimination policy is in accordance with Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of Programs14 the Civil Rights Act of 1964, the Age Discrimination Act of 1975, RCW 49.60.030 and their implementing regulations.
-Questions regarding Title IX may be referred to the Title IX Coordinator: Course Descriptions29 Sandra Gibble Director of Regulatory Affairs Academic Information 60 480 Waupelani Drive State College, PA 16801 (814) 234-7755 sgibble@southhills.edu Student Information72 Campus photos shown on the front cover (bottom row - left to right): State College Main Campus, Lewistown Campus, & Altoona Campus Calendar 79 2017-2018 Catalog
+Location1 This catalog contains descriptions of the c course offerings, educational plans, requir administrative policies, tuition, and fees of School of Business & Technology.
+History1 Facilities & Equipment2 In order to meet the changing needs of the community and the student body, South H Business & Technology reserves the right in the tuition, courses, faculty or schedules Mission2 South Hills School is licensed by the Penn Department of Education, State Board of F Schools.
+The school is accredited by Acci Philosophy2 Commission of Career Schools and Collection award diplomas, associate in specialized technology degree Advising3 South Hills School of Business & Technolo the right to require a student to withdraw, f time.
+Career Services3 Notice of Nondiscrimination Application3 South Hills School of Business & Technolo to a policy of nondiscrimination and equal all persons regardless of race, religion, co Enrollment5 sexual orientation, national origin, disabilit creed, genetic information, status as a vet any other protected status, in employment and in educational programs and activities Financial Aid6 discrimination includes sexual harassment sexual conduct of various types).
+Tuition & Fees/Refund Policy10 South Hills' nondiscrimination policy is in a Title IX of the Educational Amendments of 504 of the Rehabilitation Act of 1973, Title Programs14 Rights Act of 1964, the Age Discrimination RCW 49.60.030 and their implementing re Questions regarding Title IX may be referr Coordinator: Course Descriptions29 Natalie Lombardo-Beaver Director of Regulatory Affairs Academic Information53 480 Waupelani Drive State College, PA 16801 (814) 234-7755 Student Information65 nbeaver@southhills.edu Calendar71 First current programs, rements, South Hills e business lills School of to make changes s at any time.